 -

 Bronze bell.
 India, 20th century.
-Bell made of bronze with a tall, oval body at the base, almost rectangular in height, which has an elaborate upper part with smooth areas and figures of the same material.
-In addition to these, it has been decorated with fine reliefs with geometric and plant themes concentrated in certain areas throughout the piece.
+This bronze bell has a tall, oval-shaped body at its base and is almost rectangular in height.
+Its elaborate upper section features smooth areas and figures made of the same material.
+In addition, it is decorated with fine reliefs of geometric and floral motifs concentrated in specific areas throughout the piece.

 · Size: 47x47x100 cms